SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 When implementing SEC nodes or ECS-clients, a 'MUST-ignore' policy should be applied to unknown or additional parts.
 Unknown or malformed messages are to be replied with an appropriate ``ProtocolError`` by a SEC node.
-An ECS-client must ignore such messages.
+An ECS-client must ignore the extra data in such messages.
 See also section `Future Compatibility`_.

 Essentially the connections between an ECS and a SEC node can operate in one of two modes: